Product development process is way more than ‘Let’s just put some code onto it and that’s it’. Kick anyone who says otherwise.

 - Team lead — guiding the devs, delegating them tasks and reviewing their code.

-Product building is a lot of hassle.
+Product development process is a lot of hassle.
 Always.
-To succeed, here are the steps that team usually has to go through:
+To succeed, here are the steps that the project team has to go through:

-Now let’s take each stage and see what exactly occurs in more detail.
+Now let’s take each stage of product development process and see what exactly occurs in more detail.

 Presale is what all projects usually start with.
 At this stage, neither CEO nor team lead, nor project manager has a good understanding of the future project.
 However, they need to somehow estimate it, ‘sell’ the estimation and launch the working process.